Admission and Application Requirements

 Credentials and Prerequisites

-- A bachelor’s degree from a regionally accredited US college or university is required, with a minimum GPA of 3.0 on a 4.0 scale.
+- A bachelor’s degree from an accredited US college or university is required, with a minimum GPA of 3.0 on a 4.0 scale.
 Meeting the minimum GPA requirement does not guarantee admission.
 Applicants who received their bachelor’s degree in a country outside of the United States are required to provide a course-by-course credential evaluation and TOEFL scores if English is not their first language.

 - One semester of undergraduate calculus.